iTaxoTools/ConvPhase/README.md

 A convenient phase program.

-The purpose of this program is to combine the [PHASE](https://github.com/stephens999/phase) and [SeqPHASE](https://github.com/eeg-ebe/SeqPHASE) into a single python package, while making some crucial configuration options available.
+The purpose of this program is to combine [PHASE](https://github.com/stephens999/phase) and [SeqPHASE](https://github.com/eeg-ebe/SeqPHASE) into a single python package, while making some crucial configuration options available.

 Unfortunately, internal communication between *PHASE* and *SeqPHASE* is done through Fasta files.
 However, an iterative protocol was implemented to parse and write common Python datatypes.
 It is also possible to work with TSV and Fasta variants (MolD, HapView) by leveraging [Taxi2](https://github.com/iTaxoTools/taxi2).